dploeger/my-godot-docs/526/features-animation-introduction-2d.md

 *Note*

-Don't worry, if you change the names of nodes you already have tracks for.
+Don't worry!
+If you change the names of nodes in the Scene Tree, that you already have tracks for.
 Godot will automatically update the paths in the tracks.

 ---

 ### The second keyframe

-Now we need to set the destination, where our sprite should be headed and how much time it will take to get there.
+Now we need to set the destination where our sprite should be headed and how much time it will take to get there.

 Let's say, we want it to take 2 seconds to go to the other point.
-Per default the animation is set to last only 1 second, so change this in the timeline controls on the bottom of the animation tab to 2.
+By default the animation is set to last only 1 second, so change this in the timeline controls on the bottom of the animation tab to 2.